How to Play the Cajon: Everything You Need to Know

 Bass Drum Pedals

-The recent approach of replacing the acoustic bass drum pedal with an electronic version has further expanded the number of sounds you can perform along with the cajon sounds.
-Simply plug into a module that outputs to an amplifier or PA system (or with built-in sounds), and you can trigger any sound you like with the pedal to enhance your playing.
+The recent move to replace the acoustic bass drum pedal with an electronic version has further expanded the range of sounds you can play with the cajon.
+Plug into a module that outputs to an amplifier or PA system (or with built-in sounds), and you can trigger any sound you like with the pedal to enhance your playing.

 Roland SPD::ONE KICK 22-Sound Percussion Pad